yarenbayirr/yarenbayirr/README.md

 I have transitioned into a software developer role.
 Currently I improve myself as a Frontend Developer.
 With the help of my design skills coming from architectural background, I would like to make people's life simple.

 * 🌍  I'm based in Istanbul
-* ⚡  I was an architect designing experience, now I am a developer still designing experience.
+* ⚡  I was a construction architect, contributing to people's experiences.
+Now, as a software developer, I continue to contribute to people's experiences.

 ### Skills